cuongchau93/kirillvasiltsov.com/posts/contributing.md

 _.words("京都", /[\p{sc=Katakana}\p{sc=Hiragana}\p{sc=Han}]/gu);
 ```

 into REPL inside the docs and checked the result.
-The result was `["京", "都"]` although 京都 is one word which means Kyoto.
-Apparently `lodash` just splits the string whenever the pattern matches.
-This is completely wrong.
+The result was `["京", "都"]` although 京都 is one word which means Kyoto in Japanese.
+Apparently `lodash` just splits the string whenever the pattern matches a **character**.
+This is completely wrong, because words can consist of more that one character.
+Well, I would be surprised if `lodash` DID count it correctly.
 But how can I fix it?

 As you might have guessed, this is a very tricky problem, even in NLP (natural language processing) research.
-All kinds of machine learning is done to train a tokenizer that can correctly split a string into Japanese "words".
+All kinds of machine learning is used to train a tokenizer that can correctly split a string into Japanese "words".

 ![morpho](/assets/morpho.png)